jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 **Steps before lodging referral application**

-### 11 Consultation requirements for referral application
+### 11 Consultation and notification requirements for referral application
-(1) Before lodging a referral application, the applicant must consult— (a) the relevant local authorities; and
+(1) Before lodging a referral application, the applicant must— (a) consult—
+    (i) any relevant applicant groups with applications for customary marine title under the Marine and Coastal Area (Takutai Moana) Act 2011; and
+    (ii) ngā hapū o Ngāti Porou, if the project area is within or adjacent to, or the project would directly affect, ngā rohe moana o ngā hapū o Ngāti Porou; and
+  (b) notify in writing—
+    (i) the relevant local authorities; and
-  (b) any relevant iwi authorities, hapū, and Treaty settlement entities, including—
-    (i) iwi authorities and groups that represent hapū that are parties to relevant Mana Whakahono ā Rohe or joint management agreements; and
+    (ii) any relevant iwi authorities, hapū, and Treaty settlement entities, including— (A) iwi authorities and groups that represent hapū that are parties to relevant Mana Whakahono ā Rohe or joint management agreements; and
-    (ii) the tangata whenua of any area within the project area that is a taiāpure-local fishery, a mātaitai reserve, or an area that is subject to bylaws or regulations made under Part 9 of the Fisheries Act 1996; and
+      (B) the tangata whenua of any area within the project area that is a taiāpure-local fishery, a mātaitai reserve, or an area that is subject to bylaws or regulations made under Part 9 of the Fisheries Act 1996; and
-  (c) any relevant applicant groups with applications for customary marine title under the Marine and Coastal Area (Takutai Moana) Act 2011; and
-  (d) ngā hapū o Ngāti Porou, if the project area is within or adjacent to, or the project would directly affect, ngā rohe moana o ngā hapū o Ngāti Porou; and
-  (e) the relevant administering agencies; and
+    (iii) the relevant administering agencies; and
-  (f) if the proposed approvals for the project are to include an approval described in section 42(4)﻿(f) (land exchange), the holder of an interest in the land that is to be exchanged by the Crown.
+    (iv) if the proposed approvals for the project are to include an approval described in section 42(4)﻿(f) (land exchange), the holder of an interest in the land that is to be exchanged by the Crown; and
+  (c) give the persons and groups referred to in paragraph (b) 20 working days to respond to the notice.
+(1A) The applicant must not lodge the referral application until each 20-working-day period given under subsection (1)﻿(c) has expired.
 (2) If a referral application is to be lodged by more than 1 person, any 1 of those persons may comply with this section on behalf of all of them.

 ### 12 Notice of request to grant right of access for proposed access arrangement